eevajonnapanula/asteroid-loading-spinner/README.md

 This is React component which has a small, simple loading indicator displaying a moving asteroid.
 It is created with a svg and a little bit of css animation magic.

-This package requires `react` and `react-dom` to be installed in your project.
+In order to use this package, you need to install `react` and `react-dom` to your project.

 ## Installation